tttor/ctrl-foundation/app/prognet_rusu_2016.md

 * A3C has been shown to converge faster than DQN

 ## comment
+* on model-free
 * this is full of neural-networks
 * no obstacle in reaching task
-* too big to implement by ourselves;
-  first, needs to have our own working code on deeplearning and deeprl
+* big implementation; needs to have our own working code on deeplearning and deeprl